DropSnorz/OwlPlug/README.md

 ### Third party

-Third party stores are maintained by creators, developers and distributors.
-For security reasons, you should only explore stores from trusted sources only.
+Third party stores are maintained by plugin creators, developers or distributors.
+For security reasons, you should only use stores from trusted sources only.

 * Krakli plugins (By [Shane Dunne](http://getdunne.net/wiki/doku.php)): `http://getdunne.net/GyL/owl.php`
 * GyL Synths (By [Shane Dunne](http://getdunne.net/wiki/doku.php)): `http://getdunne.net/Krakli/owl.php`